An abstract depiction of the roots of learning, invisible below the surface, in a vast and varied landscape

 This surveillance approach also erodes trust.
 Learners internalize that their curiosity must always be productive, that their creativity must always yield a recognizable output.
 In the long term, it stunts genuine innovation.
 People learn to perform for assessment rather than to pursue meaning, and learning shifts from being a personal journey to a series of external validations.

-As Knowmad Society warns, when education systems fail to honor informal, self-driven learning, they fail to prepare individuals for the futures they will actually inhabit, where value is increasingly created through flexibility, invention, and the ability to find meaning across contexts.
+As we warn in Knowmad Society (Moravec, 2013), when education systems fail to honor informal, self-driven learning, they fail to prepare individuals for the futures they will actually inhabit, where value is increasingly created through flexibility, invention, and the ability to find meaning across contexts.
 In a world of rapid, unpredictable change, we cannot afford to confuse visibility with value.

 Building environments that embrace invisible learning

-Learning is thus more like breathing than effort.
+Learning is thus more like breathing than laborious effort.
 Our responsibility is not to engineer every breath, but to ensure the air is rich enough to inspire.
-To recognize invisible learning, we must know what it looks and feels like in the environments we shape.
+To recognize and foster invisible learning, we must actively design environments that support its organic unfolding.

 In environments that trust invisible learning, unstructured time is protected rather than filled.
 Peer learning happens informally and is treated with respect, not suspicion.
 Failure is seen as exploration, not a flaw.
 Learners have the space to follow emerging questions without pressure for immediate outcomes.
 Curiosity is honored on its own terms.
 Reflection takes shape through conversations, storytelling, and iterative projects, not through rigid templates.